yuripreparatore/Studio-Ghibli-Nord-Wallpapers/README.md

 ## Note

-The original wallpapers are downloaded from [wallpaperflare](https://www.wallpaperflare.com), so I don't own any rights to these wallpapers.
+I don't own any rights to these wallpapers.

-Resolution of images is 3840x2160
+Resolution of images is 3840x2160 (in some case original images are resized)

 ## Sample